DGKSK8LIFE/React-Native-Cookie-Clicker/README.md

 # React-Native-Whackamole

-A Whackamole game made in React Native.
+A low poly Whackamole game made in React Native.